Daniel d'Auger de Subercase

 Governor of Plaisance, 1702-1706

-Daniel d'Auger de Subercase was born in the early 1660s at Orthez, in Béarn, and was baptised a Protestant.
+Daniel d'Auger de Subercase was born in the early 1660s in the commune of Orthez, in the province of Béarn, France and was baptised a Protestant.
 He served about 10 years in the land forces and acted as captain in the regiment of Brittany in 1684.
 He joined the navy and sailed for Québec in 1687.
 While there, he was named lieutenant-commander, garrison adjutant and adjutant general.
 This experience would help mark Subercase's regime at Plaisance (Placentia) as arguably the most dynamic and progressive the colony had ever seen, and this despite the short duration of his stay.

 Subercase succeeded Monic as governor of Plaisance on April 1, 1702, although he did not arrive until the summer of 1703.
 The fort had deteriorated during Monic's regime and the soldiers were in desperate need of arms and suitable housing.
 Exploitation of the resident fishermen was common as well.